neptune-ai/docs/docs/integrations/xgboost.rst

 Basic example
 -------------
-Make sure you created an experiment before you start XGBoost training.
-Use |create-experiment|.
+Make sure you have created an experiment before you start XGBoost training.
+Use the :meth:`~neptune.projects.Project.create_experiment` method to do this.

-Here is how to use Neptune-XGBoost integration:
+Here is how to use the Neptune-XGBoost integration:

 .. code-block:: python3